artorias111/Bioinformatics-codes/r_prac/README.md

-My playground of R code
+hi R

+This is a practice repository playground for the R programming course (On Coursera) by JHU